tno-terminology-design/tev2-specifications/docs/spec-tools/13-mrg-import.md

 The name of the [MRG](@) in the [scope](@) from which it is imported may differ from the name of the [MRG](@) that is imported.
 The reason for this is that the names ([scopetags](@) that are used in these [scopes](@) to refer to the [scope](@) from where [MRGs](@) are imported, may differ.
 :::

-The [MRG importer](@) logs every error- and/or warning condition that it comes across while processing its configuration file, commandline parameters, and input files, in a way that helps tool-operators and document [authors](@) to identify and fix such conditions.
+The [MRG importer](@) logs every error- and/or warning condition that it comes across while processing its configuration file, command-line parameters, and input files, in a way that helps tool-operators and document [authors](@) to identify and fix such conditions.

 ## Deploying the Tool